 What support resources does Writable offer?

-You can chat with a school success specialist in the window located at the bottom right of your screen.
+You can chat with a school success specialist through Live Chat in the Writable app.
 You can also explore our help center, email firstname.lastname@example.org, or call 833-339-7483.

 For videos about how to use Writable, check out our YouTube page.

-If you’re looking for professional development, start with our blog or podcast or request custom learning options.
+If you’re looking for professional development, start with Writable Academy.

 Does Writable work with my tech?